A native iOS app for working moms

 Mel was Melinda's idea first.

-Melinda Fonda is a therapist and a working mom of two.
-She told me one afternoon: "I need an app where I can just tell it things and it reminds me at the right time.
+Melinda Fonda is a therapist and a working mom of three.
+One afternoon she told Alex: "I need an app where I can just tell it things and it reminds me at the right time.
 Not when it's too late."
 That was the entire brief.

 Melinda is Mel's co-founder.
-Alex Patterson, an indie iOS developer who also makes Roundlet, builds it.
+Alex Patterson, the developer behind Roundlet, an app for crochet designers, builds it.

 Mel is short for Mom's Everyday Lifeline.
 She earned the name.